 straight after leaving school.
 This represents a worrying trend given the

+government encouragement for increased school leavers to attend university.
 UK graduates find it particularly tough as they are often groomed to believe that

 they can get good salaries and corporate jobs.
 Yet many young people leave